 ComScore, the trusted site for statistics related to all things digital, reported in December 2011

 that with Online Shopping Taking Off in India: Retail Web Audience Grows 18 Percent in the Past Year as Nearly 3 of Every 5 Internet Users Now Shop Online.
-Coupon sites were among the most popular category of online retail outlets with 7.6 million visitors in November, representing an increase of 629 percent from the same period last year.
+Coupon sites were among the most popular category of online retail merchant services with 7.6 million visitors in November, representing an increase of 629 percent from the same period last year.

 Can you imagine that?
 A 629 per cent increase is so phenomenal.